Pantothenic acid: Dietary recommendations

 The US Institute of Medicine (IOM) updated Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for B vitamins in 1998.
-At that time there was not sufficient information to establish EARs and RDAs for pantothenic acid.
+At that time, there was not sufficient information to establish EARs and RDAs for pantothenic acid.
 In instances such as this, the Board sets Adequate Intakes (AIs), with the understanding that at some later date, AIs may be replaced by more exact information.

 The current AI for teens and adults ages 14 and up is 5 mg/day.
 This was based in part on the observation that for a typical diet, urinary excretion was approximately 2.6 mg/day, and that bioavailability of food-bound pantothenic acid was roughly 50%.
 AI for pregnancy is 6 mg/day.
 AI for lactation is 7 mg/day.
-For infants up to 12 months the AI is 1.8 mg/day.
-For children ages 1–13 years the AI increases with age from 2 to 4 mg/day.
+For infants up to 12 months, the AI is 1.8 mg/day.
+For children ages 1–13 years, the AI increases with age from 2 to 4 mg/day.
 Collectively the EARs, RDAs, AIs and ULs are referred to as Dietary Reference Intakes (DRIs).

 While for many nutrients, the US Department of Agriculture uses food composition data combined with food consumption survey results to estimate average consumption, the surveys and reports do not include pantothenic acid in the analyses.
 Less formal estimates of adult daily intakes report about 4 to 7 mg/day.

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
 AI and UL are defined the same as in the US.
-For women and men over age 11 the Adequate Intake (AI) is set at 5 mg/day.
+For women and men over age 11, the Adequate Intake (AI) is set at 5 mg/day.
 AI for pregnancy is 5 mg/day, for lactation 7 mg/day.
-For children ages 1–10 years the AI is 4 mg/day.
+For children ages 1–10 years, the AI is 4 mg/day.
 These AIs are similar to the US AIs.

 Safety

 As for safety, the IOM sets Tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
-In the case of pantothenic acid there is no UL, as there is no human data for adverse effects from high doses.
-The EFSA also reviewed the safety question and reached the same conclusion as in United States – that there was not sufficient evidence to set a UL for pantothenic acid.
+In the case of pantothenic acid, there is no UL, as there is no human data for adverse effects from high doses.
+The EFSA also reviewed the safety question and reached the same conclusion as in the United States – that there was not sufficient evidence to set a UL for pantothenic acid.

 Labeling requirements

-For US food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
-For pantothenic acid labeling purposes 100% of the Daily Value was 10 mg, but as of 27 May 2016 it was revised to 5 mg to bring it into agreement with the AI.
+For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
+For pantothenic acid labeling purposes, 100% of the Daily Value was 10 mg, but as of May 2016 it was revised to 5 mg to bring it into agreement with the AI.

-Compliance with the updated labeling regulations was required by 1 January 2020 for manufacturers with US$10 million or more in annual food sales, and by 1 January 2021 for manufacturers with lower volume food sales.
+Compliance with the updated labeling regulations was required by January 2020 for manufacturers with US$10 million or more in annual food sales, and by January 2021 for manufacturers with lower volume food sales.
 A table of the old and new adult daily values is provided at Reference Daily Intake.